emizzy03/Nectech-VA/README.md

-# chat-bot-for-Azure-OpenAI
+# NECTECH Virtual Assitant
-AI chatbot that assigns accounts to Account Mangers Template using AZURE OPENAI
+AI chatbot that assigns accounts to Account Mangers using AZURE OPENAI.
+Check out the python libraries in the requirements.txt.